lisr-pcx/on-board-tips/docs/index.md

 # Welcome to OnBoardCpp

 A *personal* collection of resources, links, notes, and training materials.
+All the credits to people and web communities who believe and provide free and public information.

 !!! note